agarwalpragya/coffee-payment-tracker/README.md

-# ☕ Coffee Payment Tracker ☕️
+# ☕ SplitBucks : Coffee Payment Tracker ☕️

 ### Because friendships are strong… but coffee debts are stronger. 💰